Witiko/doctoral-thesis/main.md

 Recent results show that dense retrieval techniques can achieve higher accuracy than sparse retrieval techniques on information retrieval tasks.
-[@lin2021batch] At the *answer retrieval* math information retrieval task of the ARQMath-1 and ARQMath-2 labs, sparse information retrieval techniques still achieved the best accuracy, but the gap is closing: Whereas at ARQMath-1, only three[^19] out of 23 systems (13\%) used dense retrieval and the best dense retrieval system only received the seventh best accuracy in the competition,
+[@lin2021batch] At the *answer retrieval* math information retrieval task of the ARQMath-1 and ARQMath-2 labs, sparse information retrieval systems still achieved the best accuracy, but the gap is closing: Whereas at ARQMath-1, only three[^19] out of 23 systems (13\%) used dense retrieval and the best dense retrieval system only received the seventh best accuracy in the competition,